maurosrios/cross-tenant-health-audit-framework/CTHCF_flow.md

 ### `N/A`

-The Management Zone check does not apply, for example for DXC tenant hosts.
+The Management Zone check does not apply, for example for Company_A tenant hosts.

 ***